East Bengal 0-1 Indian Arrows: India colts stun Red and Golds | Goal.com

 East Bengal 0-1 Indian Arrows: India colts stun Red and Golds

-Indian Arrows beat East Bengal 1-0 in their 10th match of the I-League 2019-20 season on Saturday at the Kalyani Municipal Stadium, West Bengal.
+Indian Arrows defeated East Bengal 1-0 in their 10th match of the I-League 2019-20 season on Saturday at the Kalyani Municipal Stadium, West Bengal.

 Skipper Vikram Pratap Singh scored the only goal of the match in the 58th minute to help his side pick up their second win of the season.